opendocsg/slw-judgments-backfill/2012_SGCA_66/report.md

 24     The approach towards the role of indirect contributions outlined above with regard (especially) to “the classification methodology” is also consistent with the entire spirit behind this court’s view as to the importance of ensuring that indirect contributions are not undervalued but are (on the contrary) given their appropriate weight in the case at hand.
 Indeed, as this court observed in _NK v NL_ (at [34]):

  A related point, which is of special importance where one spouse (often the wife) has devoted his or her entire time to the family over a lengthy period of time, is to ensure that indirect contributions are not undervalued.
-We have dealt with this particular issue recently and reiterate the proposition laid down in that case, as follows (see [ Lock Yeng Fun v Chua Hock Chye [2007] 3 SLR(R) 520] ... at [39]):
+We have dealt with this particular issue recently and reiterate the proposition laid down in that case, as follows (see [ Lock Yeng Fun v Chua Hock Chye <span class="citation">[2007] 3 SLR(R) 520</span>] ... at [39]):

  In this regard, we also endorse the following views expressed by Debbie Ong Siew Ling & Valerie Thean, ‘Family Law’, (2005) 6 SAL Ann Rev 259 at para 13.31: